 - Our customers came first, and we cannot succeed without them.
 Michael Dell still meets with customers.
 He walks the walk and talks the talk.

-- The other aspects are ‘winning together‘.
+- The other aspects are ‘winning together.’
 We have realized that we cannot be successful without collaboration.
 Collaboration and being able to do it with technology is imperative.

 - We also value results and accountability.
 When you say you are going to do something, you do it.

-Where can you improve in terms of Dell’s employer brand?
+Where can you improve Dell’s employer brand?

-We are really strong in content, and we have been creating content without employees for over 10 years.
+We are solid in content, and we have been creating content without employees for over 10 years.
 But where we lack is the measurement of the ROI of our campaigns.
 We are making steady improvement, but we are not there yet.
 The employer brand side, the messaging, the tone, the imagery works well.
 But what is happening as the result of that?